ThoughtWorks’ technical assignment and pair programming interview: insider advice

 - The second part involves coming in for a pair programming exercise with one or two senior developers and to keep working on that solution,’ Rufus continues.
 ‘This gives our senior people the chance to interact with the candidate, to see what you are like in person and in a pairing context.
 It also works the other way: the candidate can see what it’s like to work for ThoughtWorks because we pair program 100% of the time.’

-Tip for ThoughtWorks’ remote technical test: take your time
+Tip for ThoughtWorks’ remote technical assignment: take your time

 ‘The most important thing is that you spend a bunch of time just thinking,’ says Rufus.
 ‘Don’t jump straight in and try to implement the solution.’